Ahyo2/IDXExchange/README.md

   - BathroomsTotalInteger
   - LotSizeArea

+## Week 3

+- Remove all columns with > 50% null values
+- Changed categorical features with two options to boolean
+- Used one hot encoding to convert `object` columns with < 15 options to numerical

 ## Software

 - Python
 - pandas
+- numpy
 - matplotlib
+- seaborn
+- scikitlearn
 - Jupyter Lab/Jupyter Notebook

 ## Running the Project